INTERVIEW-Russian retailer Lenta looks to expand smaller store format - CEO

 Lenta is rare among Russian grocers for making use of data from loyalty cards to track changes in consumer behaviour and respond with targeted promotions.
 Its customer numbers steadily increased in 2014.

-Lenta has seen 7.7 percent growth in its like-for-like customers so far in 2015, the highest in almost 18 months.
+"From the second half of October we've seen a continuous growth in like-for-like sales, leading in the fourth quarter to an increase of customers ... and that is continuing now in January-February," he added.

 "On the business performance we get more and more secure.
-I feel more confident now than I was in January because I've seen now we are in the third month and we are doing pretty well." ($1 = 60.8500 roubles) (Editing by Keith Weir)
+I feel more confident now than I was in January because I've seen now we are in the third month and we are doing pretty well."
+(Editing by Christian Lowe and Pravin Char)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan